Junkers Ju 86: Operational history

 Ju 86s operated by the Allies in the Second World War included 17 (Note: 18 units had been delivered to the airline during the interwar years) early-model units that had been in use by South African Airways.
 When the conflict broke out, these aircraft were militarised and armed as bombers with defensive guns and external bomb racks.
 These aircraft were initially used for coastal patrols along with the sole Ju 86K-1, playing an important role in the interception of the German blockade runner SS Watussi in December 1939.
 In May 1940, they were used to re-equip No. 12 Squadron SAAF, which was deployed in the East African Campaign from June 1940.
 It flew its first bombing missions on 14 June 1940.
 As more modern aircraft became available, the South African Ju 86s were passed from squadron to squadron, seeing their last use with No. 22 Squadron SAAF, which used it along with the Avro Anson in the coastal reconnaissance role, finally retiring its Ju 86s in September 1942.

-During March 1939, Hungary used its Ju 86s to bomb Slovakian airfields and defensive positions during the Slovak–Hungarian War.
+During March 1939, Hungary used its Ju 86s to bomb Slovak airfields and defensive positions during the Slovak–Hungarian War.
 From June 1941, Hungary's Ju 86s began to be replaced by Italian Caproni Ca.135 bombers.
 An independent bomber squadron, equipped with a mix of Ju 86s and Ca 135s was deployed in support of the Hungarian Gyorshadtest (or Fast Corps) during the German-led invasion of the Soviet Union.
 However, the Ju 86 was withdrawn from front line service by Hungary during 1942.

 A Ju 86P high-altitude reconnaissance aircraft, with Jumo 207 turbocharged diesel powerplants.

 In January 1940, the Luftwaffe evaluated the prototype Ju 86P, which could fly higher than 12,000 m (39,000 ft), where it was felt to be safe from enemy fighters.
 The British Westland Welkin and Soviet Yakovlev Yak-9PD were developed specifically to counter this threat.
 Satisfied with the trials of the Ju 86P prototype, the Luftwaffe ordered that some 40 older-model bombers be converted to Ju 86P-1 high-altitude bombers and Ju 86P-2 photo-reconnaissance aircraft, with pressurized fuselage, no armament, and a crew of two.